bcallaway11/contdid/README.md

 ### 🚫 Not Yet Supported

-- ❌ Discrete treatments *Note: This is straightforward and could be implemented by users directly.*
+- ❌ Discrete treatments

+  - This is straightforward and could be implemented by users directly, but we don’t have it in the package yet.

-- ❌ Data-driven models for treatment effects as a function of the dose
+- ⚠️ Data-driven models for treatment effects as a function of the dose

+  - We have this working for cases without staggered adoption, but it is not yet implemented for staggered adoption.
+We plan to add this in the future.

 - ❌ Repeated cross-sections data

 - ❌ Unbalanced panel data

-- ❌ Doses that vary over time *Note: We may never support this, or only support it in limited contexts.*
+- ❌ Doses that vary over time

+  - Not sure if we will ever support this, or maybe only in limited contexts.\_

 - ❌ Including covariates

 ## Conceptual Setup